 When I took the Silva Life System, I learned how the mind works when it comes to brainwave states.
 Basically, you have four main states of mind – beta, alpha, theta, and delta.
 You want to be in an alpha state or lower when you are meditating, and that’s what brainwave technology does.
 It helps you move from a beta state, where your mind is engaged and alert, into another state where you can relax and get out of the constant chatter.

 They say you don’t need to use headphones for the Zen12 meditations, but from everything I’ve read about brainwave technology over the years, I would recommend it because brainwave sounds are tiny little pulses that influence your brainwave state and you want to be able to hear those sounds.

-How To Use Zen12 Meditations
+How To Use The Zen12 Meditations

 Download all 4 meditations for the current level you are at.
 Then, once you pick your favorite meditation and get your headphones on, just sit back and listen.
 No need to worry about time and getting lost in your meditation, because you know how long the meditation will be.

-No more excuses with Zen12 meditations.
+There are no more excuses with Zen12 meditations.
 You may not have been able to find time for meditation before, but you won’t be able to say that anymore.

 How can you dedicate 12 minutes to meditation each day?